104.13 Construction Inspection Guidance for Sec 104

 - A contractor proposes idea to reduce cost or time to the resident engineer.
 This is an optional approach that will allow the contractor to determine whether the concept is acceptable before committing a large design effort to developing specifics of the proposal.

-- The contractor develops initial written proposals (including Form C-104) and submits to the resident engineer who sends advance copies to the District Construction and Materials Engineer, the project manager, the Division of Construction and Materials, the Innovations Engineer (for unusual proposals that may benefit from this review) and FHWA (for full oversight projects).
+- The contractor develops initial written proposals (including Form C-104) and submits to the resident engineer who sends advance copies to the District Construction and Materials Engineer, the project manager, the Division of Construction and Materials, the Policy and Innovations Engineer (for unusual proposals that may benefit from this review) and FHWA (for Projects designated for federal involvement on Value Engineering Change Proposals on the PODI matrix).
 The proposal including all supporting information may be distributed electronically.
-If the VE proposal alters the footprint of the project such that area outside the original area cleared by environmental and historic preservation is affected, or if the proposal alters our delivery of a commitment indicated in the NEPA document, an RES must be submitted at this time.
+If the VE proposal alters the footprint of the project so that area outside the original area cleared by environmental and historic preservation is affected, or if the proposal alters our delivery of a commitment indicated in the NEPA document, an RES must be submitted at this time.

 - Value engineering proposals must be submitted on the proper form, and shall contain the following information: